Arthur Wellesley, 1st Duke of Wellington

-Wellesley was born in Dublin into the Protestant Ascendancy in Ireland.
+Wellesley was born into a Protestant Ascendancy family in Dublin, in the Kingdom of Ireland.
 He was commissioned as an ensign in the British Army in 1787, serving in Ireland as aide-de-camp to two successive lords lieutenant of Ireland.
 He was also elected as a member of Parliament in the Irish House of Commons.
-He was a colonel by 1796 and saw action in the Netherlands and in India, where he fought in the Fourth Anglo-Mysore War at the Battle of Seringapatam.
-He was appointed governor of Seringapatam and Mysore in 1799 and, as a newly appointed major-general, won a decisive victory over the Maratha Confederacy at the Battle of Assaye in 1803.
+Rising to the rank of colonel by 1796, Wellesley served in the Flanders campaign before being sent to India, where he fought in the Fourth Anglo-Mysore War, ending the conflict with a victory at Seringapatam in 1799.
+He was appointed governor of Seringapatam and Mysore and, as a newly appointed major-general, won a decisive victory over the Maratha Confederacy at the Battle of Assaye in 1803.

-Wellesley rose to prominence as a general during the Peninsular campaign of the Napoleonic Wars, and was promoted to the rank of field marshal after leading the allied forces to victory against the French Empire at the Battle of Vitoria in 1813.
-Following Napoleon's exile in 1814, he served as the ambassador to France and was granted a dukedom.
-During the Hundred Days in 1815, he commanded the allied army which, together with a Prussian Army under Field Marshal Gebhard von Blücher, defeated Napoleon at Waterloo.
-Wellington's battle record is exemplary; he ultimately participated in some 60 battles during the course of his military career.
+Rising to prominence as a general officer during the Peninsular War, Wellesley was promoted to field marshal after leading British-led forces to victory against a French army at the Battle of Vitoria in 1813.
+Following Napoleon's first exile in 1814, he served as the British ambassador to France and was made Duke of Wellington.
+During the Hundred Days campaign in 1815, Wellington commanded another British-led army which, together with a Prussian army under Field Marshal Gebhard von Blücher, defeated Napoleon at Waterloo.

-Wellington is famous for his adaptive defensive style of warfare, resulting in several victories against numerically superior forces while minimising his own losses.
-He is regarded as one of the greatest defensive commanders of all time, and many of his tactics and battle plans are still studied in military academies around the world.
-After the end of his active military career, he returned to politics.
-He was twice British prime minister as a member of the Tory party from 1828 to 1830 and for a little less than a month in 1834.
-He oversaw the passage of the Roman Catholic Relief Act 1829, but opposed the Reform Act 1832.
-He continued as one of the leading figures in the House of Lords until his retirement and remained Commander-in-Chief of the British Army until his death.
+After the end of his active military career, Wellington returned to politics, becoming a prominent member of the British Tory party.
+He served as prime minister from 1828 to 1830, as well as on an interim basis for a little less than a month in 1834.
+Wellington oversaw the passage of the Roman Catholic Relief Act 1829 and opposed the Reform Act 1832.
+He is the only Irishman to serve as British prime minister.
+He continued to be one of the leading figures in the House of Lords until his retirement in 1846 and remained Commander-in-Chief of the Forces until his death in 1852.